-Mexican voters went to the polls on Sunday, July 1st, 2012 to choose a new President of the United Mexican States, as well as members of the country's bicameral legislature, the Union Congress.
+Mexican voters went to the polls on Sunday, June 7, 2015 to choose members of the Chamber of Deputies - the lower house of the country's bicameral legislature, the Union Congress.
 An overview of the Mexican electoral system is presented here.

 National- and state-level results are available here for the following federal elections:

-1997 to 2009 election statistics presented in this space come from official data issued by Mexico's Instituto Federal Electoral (IFE; Federal Electoral Institute), while 2012 figures come from district tallies published by IFE.
+1997 to 2012 election statistics presented in this space come from official data issued by Mexico's Instituto Nacional Electoral (INE; National Electoral Institute), while 2015 figures come from district tallies published by INE.

 Note that 2003 federal election statistics do not include votes cast in two districts - Coahuila's No. 6 (Torreón) and Michoacan's No. 5 (Zamora) - whose results were annulled by the Tribunal Electoral del Poder Judicial de la Federación (TEPJF; Electoral Tribunal of the Federal Judiciary).
 The ruling also prevented the allocation of two proportional representation seats, which remained vacant until relative majority seats for the aforementioned districts were filled in a special election held on December 14, 2003.
 Nevertheless, the distribution of seats reflects the outcome of the special election and the subsequent allocation of the vacant proportional representation mandates.

 As set forth by the 1917 constitution, Mexico - known officially as the United Mexican States - is a representative, democratic and federal republic.
 Both the federal government and the governments of Mexico's 32 federal entities - 31 states and the Federal District - consist of executive, legislative and judicial branches.